-- Go to A (Common Steps). - Go to B (Common Steps).
-Skip C (Insertion Technique (1) Percutaneous Placement). - Sequentially dilate (guiding dilators over the guidewire), the venous puncture site to accommodate the catheter (dilate vessel to at least the same French size as the catheter, and preferably to 1.5 F larger).

-After removing the dilator, keep the guidewire in the venous system while applying digital compression at the puncture site to 4 - 5. - If not using a stylet, the proximal end of the guidewire must be inserted into the small venous end hole of the distal-most tip, and threaded into the end hole of the arterial tip, passing through the arterial lumen until 6. it extends out the arterial Luer-lock connector (red).
-If using stylet, thread the proximal end of the guidewire - through the distal tip of the stylet until the guidewire extends out the stylet Luer-lock connector.
-To minimize the risk of air embolism, clamp the venous extension leg (indicated by the blue Luer-lock - connector).
-Advance the catheter over the wire, until the tip reaches the desired location.
-Note that some resistance may be experienced when passing the catheter through the soft tissues, but this should subside once the catheter tip is intravascular. - passing the catheter through the sort tissues, but this should subside once the catheter up is intravascular.

-CAUTION: For optimal product performance, do not insert any portion of the cuff into the vein.

-WARNING: Cardiac arrhythmias may result if the guidewire and/or stylet is allowed to touch the walls of the right atrium.

-Remove the guidewire and stylet (if applicable) while applying forward pressure on the catheter so it does not withdraw.
+- 2 Go to B (Common Steps). - Skip C (Insertion Technique (1) Percutaneous Placement).
+4. Sequentially dilate (guiding dilators over the guidewire), the venous puncture site to accommodate the catheter (dilate vessel to at - least the same French size as the catheter, and preferably to 1.5 F larger).
+After removing the dilator, keep the guidewire in the venous system while applying digital compression at the puncture site to 5. maintain hemostasis - 6.
+If not using a stylet, the proximal end of the guidewire must be inserted into the small venous end hole of the distal-most tip, and threaded into the end hole of the arterial tip, passing through the arterial lumen until it extends out the arterial Luer-lock connector (red).
+If using stylet, thread the proximal end of the guidewire through the distal tip of the stylet until the guidewire extends out the stylet Luer-lock connector. - To minimize the risk of air embolism, clamp the venous extension leg (indicated by the blue Luer-lock 7. connector) - Advance the catheter over the wire, until the tip reaches the desired location.
+Note that some resistance may be experienced when passing the catheter through the soft tissues, but this should subside once the catheter tip is intravascular.
+8. CAUTION: For optimal product performance, do not insert any portion of the cuff into the vein. - WARNING: Cardiac arrhythmias may result if the guidewire and/or stylet is allowed to touch the walls of the right atrium. q Bemove the guidewire and stylet (if applicable) while applying forward pressure on the catheter so it does not withdraw.
+CAUTION: Ensure that the catheter does not move out of the vein while removing the insertion stylet

-CAUTION: Ensure that the catheter does not move out of the vein while removing the insertion stylet. - 10.
-Go to D (Common Steps).
+10. Go to D (Common Steps).